achalbajpai/achalbajpai/README.md

 Computer Science Undergrad and Enthusiast
 -----------------------------------------

 Hey there!
-I'm Achal Bajpai, a second-year Computer Science undergrad specializing in Big Data Analytics.
+I'm Achal Bajpai, a prefinal-year Computer Science undergrad specializing in Big Data Analytics.
 I thrive on incorporating new technologies into my projects and consider learning a vital aspect of my journey.
 My goal is to deliver top-notch code quality and a smooth coding experience.

 * 🖥️  See my portfolio at [My Portfolio](http://portfolio-website-cp.vercel.app/)
 * ✉️  You can contact me at [achalbajpai2004@gmail.com](mailto:achalbajpai2004@gmail.com)